 |270NI||Yes||Yes||200 – 60,000||Pure Nickel|

 Best results are obtained with a test set up similar to the above photograph.
 Anodes should be located at least three inches away from the Test Strip and should be positioned in a parallel plane with the Test Strip.
 Electrical contact should be made at the top of the Test Strip where there is a void in the masking material.
-The Test Strip should be immersed until only about 1″ remains above the solution level.
+The Test Strip legs should be fully submersed with out touching the bottom of the plating cell.

 The plating current density should be adjusted with a given electrolyte so as not to cause deposit burning at the Test Strip’s tips, yet sufficient enough to conduct a rapid test.
 Preferably, the current density should be maintained at the approximate value at which the bath is normally worked.